 Essentially, disordered eating means eating in a way that is harmful whether physically, emotionally or both.
 Click here to see if you can identify with any of the experiences often associated with disordered eating.
 When thoughts, feelings, and behaviors around food consume a large portion of your life, they can become eating disorders.
-Here are some of the different types of disordered eating, click on each link to read more:
+Questions to ask yourself:

 - Binge Eating – describes an eating pattern with episodes of uncontrollable overeating.
 Typically, people that experience binge eating try and hide this behavior or feel ashamed about it.
 Recurrent episodes of consuming an excessive amount of food can be a symptom of binge eating disorder.

 - Participate in our 12-week program to make peace with food